You want to cook brisket at 225 F but it has stopped cooking called the brisket stall and the internal temperature has halted at 165 F.

 You can also read more about brisket’s internal temperature here.

-What Temp Does Brisket Stall: Brisket Stall temperature:
+What Temp Does Brisket Stall: Brisket Stall temperature

-How long does brisket stall last?
+How long does a Brisket stall last?

 A temperature of 250 F is ideal and might help in reducing the brisket stalling time to about 1 to 2 hours.
 Similarly, an unwrapped brisket will also stall for longer than compared to a wrapped one.